-During the six months ended June 30, 2016, the Company acquired various laboratories and related assets for approximately \$144.1 in cash (net of cash acquired).
-The purchase consideration for these acquisitions has been allocated to the estimated fair market value of the net assets acquired, including approximately \$58.3 in identifiable intangible assets (primarily customer relationships and non-compete agreements) and a residual amount of goodwill of approximately \$87.2.
-These acquisitions were made primarily to extend the Company's geographic reach in important market areas and/or enhance the Company's scientific differentiation and testing capabilities.
+The purchase consideration for these acquisitions has been allocated to the estimated fair market value of the net assets acquired, including approximately \$212.4 in identifiable intangible assets (primarily customer relationships, technology and trade names) and a residual amount of goodwill of approximately \$292.2.
+These acquisitions extend the Company's geographic reach in important market areas and/or enhance the Company's scientific differentiation and testing capabilities.